vuanhduc/docs/docs/pack/spring.md

 ## Review usage of provided dependency

-The `ProvidedDependencyReviewer` will check whether your project is using provided dependency and generate reveiw comments for each of those dependencies.
+The `ProvidedDependencyReviewer` will check whether your project is using provided dependencies and generate reveiw comments for each of those dependencies.
 You can then configure your `AutoCodeInspection` goal to use this reviewer.

 ## Transforms